-- ATTENDANCE For each quarter that a student has perfect attendance, he/ she will earn one entry slip. - 2.
+- 1. ATTENDANCE For each quarter that a student has perfect attendance, he/ she will earn one entry slip. - 2.
 ACHIEVEMENT Each quarter that a student receives an "A" on his/her report card, he/she will earn one entry slip. - 3.
 BEHAVIOR/DEPORTMENT For each quarter that a student has a clean conduct record, he/she will be awarded one entry. - 4.
 RECOGNITION Each staff member including teachers, secretaries, custodians, cafeteria workers and administrators may submit the names of two students yearly.
 Each student will earn one entry slip.

 Prizes will be awarded during a school assembly.
 The names of student winners will be selected at random from a rotary drum with all entry slips enclosed.
-The names of winning students will be selected until all prizes have been awarded.
+The names of winning students will be selected until all prizes have been awarded, and student must be present to win.